Content reviewed by

 What Is Kief?

 Trichomes are the cannabinoid and terpene “factory” for the cannabis plant.
-As kief refers to plant trichomes with much less plant matter than bud or flower, it contains a higher amount of cannabinoids and is quite potent.
-Where cannabis flower can reach a THC content of up to 30%, kief can range from 50% – 80%.
-If smoked or vaped, the effects can last up to 4 hours, depending on tolerance.
+As kief refers to plant trichomes with much less plant matter than bud or flower, it contains more cannabinoids and is quite potent.
+Where cannabis flower can reach a THC content of up to 30%, kief ranges from 50% to 80%.
+Depending on tolerance, the effects can last up to four hours if smoked or vaped.

 How to Extract Kief